-Employment in Alabama’s automotive manufacturing sector now exceeds 40,000, surging from just a few thousand in the days before Mercedes.
+Employment in Alabama’s automotive manufacturing sector today approaches 40,000, surging from just a few thousand in the days before Mercedes.
 Around 24,000 of these jobs are in Alabama’s growing automotive supplier network, which now counts 150 major companies.

 The output of Alabama’s auto industry is a powerful driver of economic growth for the state.
-Vehicles have become Alabama’s No. 1 export, with shipments to over 80 nations around the world every year.
-In 2020, exports of Alabama-made vehicles and parts approached $8.3 billion, led by shipments to China, Germany and Canada.
+Vehicles have become Alabama’s No. 1 export, with shipments to over 70 nations around the world every year.
+In 2021, exports of Alabama-made vehicles and parts topped $8.5 billion, led by shipments to Germany, China and Canada.

 Thanks in part to training programs from AIDT and others preparing a skilled workforce, growth beneath the hood of Alabama’s auto industry will continue to pick up pace.
 Partners in the state’s automotive training program include the Alabama Community College System and the Alabama Robotics Technology Park in Decatur, where technicians learn how to operate advanced robots and automation processes in a one-of-a-kind facility.